chamilo/chamilo-lms/plugin/whispeakauth/README.md

 browsers are limiting this permission to be used only in a secure environment with HTTPS.
 **If your portal does not work with HTTPS, then Whispeak authentication may not work.**

-Instructions:
+Installation:
 -------------

-> Make sure the directory `src/Chamilo\PluginBundle` is writable by the web server in order for the plugin is installed
-> properly.
-This might imply a manual change on your server (outside of the Chamilo interface).
+*Prior to installing/uninstalling this plugin, you will need to make sure the src/Chamilo/PluginBundle/Entity folder is temporarily writeable by the web server.
+This might imply a manual change on your server (outside of the Chamilo interface).*

 1. Install plugin in Chamilo.
 2. Set the plugin configuration enabling the plugin and (optionally) set the max attempts.